FlowFuse/website/src/blog/2024/08/comparing-dashboard-2-with-uibuilder.md

 UI-Builder also offers a number of widgets, but these are not as user-friendly as those in Dashboard 2.0.
 Users must send a JSON config object, which can be complex for new users who lack knowledge of HTML/CSS.
 Additionally, handling widget data requires using UI-Builder's methods, which can further increase complexity.
 However, UI-Builder's strength lies in its flexibility, allowing any HTML element to be used as a component, and it also supports the W3C standard web components.
 Despite this, users need to perform a lot of additional tasks to get everything set up and will have the hassle of writing things.

-## How much dynamic insertion or update it support?
+## How easy it is to Control UI at runtime?

 ### Node-RED Dashboard

-Node-RED Dashboard 2.0 supports dynamically updating the UI via the msg object.
-Each UI widget supports the `msg.ui_update` property with a JSON object that allows you to update the UI components dynamically.
-For example, you can update form fields based on user input, dynamically insert or update options in a dropdown, or change the appearance of the UI by sending css classes.
+Node-RED Dashboard 2.0 supports dynamic control of the UI via the msg object.
+Each UI widget supports the `msg.ui_update` property, which allows you to control and update UI components dynamically.
+For example, you can update form fields based on user input, dynamically insert or update options in a dropdown, or change the appearance of the UI by sending CSS classes or selecting options in dropdowns or radio buttons through msg.

 ### UI-Builder

-UI-Builder also supports dynamic UI updates.
+UI-Builder also supports dynamic UI updates and control.
 Similar to Node-RED Dashboard, you can use messages to control the state and content of UI elements.

 ## Data Visualisation

+## Data Visualization

 ### Node-RED Dashboard 2.0

-Visualization is a core use case for Node-RED, and Node-RED Dashboard 2.0 makes it easy with its built-in [chart](https://dashboard.flowfuse.com/nodes/widgets/ui-chart.html) and [gauge widgets](https://dashboard.flowfuse.com/nodes/widgets/ui-gauge.html).
+Monitoring devices is one of the core use cases for Node-RED, and Node-RED Dashboard 2.0 makes it easy to monitor device metrics with its built-in [chart](https://dashboard.flowfuse.com/nodes/widgets/ui-chart.html) and [gauge widgets](https://dashboard.flowfuse.com/nodes/widgets/ui-gauge.html).
 The chart widgets support various types, including line, bar, scatter, pie, and donut charts, while the gauge widgets offer options like tile, 3/4 gauge, and half gauge.
-This range of built-in options simplifies the creation of visualizations.
+This range of built-in options simplifies the creation of visualizations for monitoring device metrics.
 Additionally, you can use Vuetify or other third-party libraries in the ui-template node if you need different types of charts.

 ### UI-Builder

 UI-Builder does not provide built-in charting options.
-However, you can add charts using any third-party JavaScript libraries.
+However, you can add charts using third-party JavaScript libraries.
 This approach requires additional effort to integrate and configure the libraries, as well as writing the relevant JavaScript to render the charts.
-This increases the complexity of creating visualizations, but does offer more control and customisation.
+While this increases the complexity of creating visualizations, it offers more control and customization.

-## How Fast and Easy is It to Communicate with Node-RED Instances?

-### Node-RED Dashboard 2.0

-Node-RED Dashboard 2.0 uses WebSockets for communication with Node-RED, enabling real-time and faster interactions.
-Most widgets uses the standard `msg.payload` for communication that makes it super easy to send the data from Node-RED to client and vice-versa.

-### Ui-builder

-The ui-builder also employs WebSockets for communication, providing real-time and fast interactions.
-However, it utilizes different msg properties, which can be complex for users and might increase the number of nodes unnecessarily for changing the property names.

-## How many Web Layout Does It Support?
+## Building Layout

 ### Node-RED Dashboard 2.0